esphome/esphome-docs/components/sensor/bme680_bsec.rst

 - **sample_rate** (*Optional*, string): Sample rate.
 Default is ``lp`` for low power consumption, sampling every 3 seconds.
   Can be ``ulp`` for ultra low power, sampling every 5 minutes.
+  This controls the sampling rate for gas-dependant sensors and will govern the interval at which the sensor heater is operated.
+  By default this rate will also be used for temperature, pressure and humidity sensors but these can be overridden on a per-sensor level if required.

 - **state_save_interval** (*Optional*, :ref:`config-time`): The minimum interval at which to save calibrated BSEC algorithm state to flash so that calibration does have to start from zero on device restart.
 Defaults to ``6h``.